Criminal Appeals Lawyer in Atlanta

 Providing Skilled Legal Representation Throughout Georgia

-If you have been convicted of a crime, you have the right to appeal the decision.
+If you have been convicted of a crime in Atlanta, you have the right to appeal the decision.
 The process is complex, and it takes a great deal of research and skill to successfully argue your case.
 That is why you need help from a lawyer who is familiar with the system and can develop a compelling argument on your behalf.

 At Abt Law Firm, LLC, we have handled numerous motions for new trials, writs of habeas corpus, and direct appeals of cases throughout Georgia.
 Mr. Abt has filed appeals all the way to the Georgia Supreme Court in many types of cases, including, but not limited to, murder convictions.
 It is possible, in such instances, to obtain a new trial or a reversal of the trial court and win the freedom of your loved one.
 Reach out to our firm to discuss your situation with our Atlanta criminal appeals lawyer.

 A conviction in Georgia can’t be appealed just because the defendant is unhappy with the outcome.
 They must have justifiable, legal reasons for pursuing this option.

 Possible grounds for appeals in Georgia include, but are not limited to:

 - Insufficient evidence: The prosecutor must prove beyond a reasonable doubt that the defendant committed the alleged offense.
 Their assertions and the jury’s decision must be based on evidence.
 However, if a conviction arises from testimonies, documents, or other items that do not sufficiently support the allegation, the defendant may have a reason to appeal the decision.

 - Prosecutor misconduct: Anyone involved in the legal process for a criminal case, including the prosecutor, must abide by certain rules and laws.
 If the prosecutor acts unethically, such as by intimidating witnesses, the defendant may raise that on appeal.